-- Tax 14.03 Household income and income.
+Tax 14.03 Household income and income.
 (1) PURPOSE.
-This section clarifies the meaning of household income and "income" includable in household income as the terms apply to homestead credit claims. - (2) DEFINITIONS.
+This section clarifies the meaning of household income and "income" includable in household income as the terms apply to homestead credit claims.

+- (2) Definitions.
 In this section: - (a) "Household income" has the meaning specified in s.
 71.52 (5), Stats. - (b) "Income" has the meaning specified in s.
 71.52 (6), Stats. - (3) DEDUCTION FOR DEPENDENTS. (a) Under s.
-71.52 (5), Stats., a deduction of \$250 is allowed for each of the claimant's dependents, as defined in s.
-152 of the internal revenue code, who have the same principal abode as the claimant for more than 6 months during the calendar year to which a claim for homestead credit relates.
-A claimant may multiply the number of dependents with the same principal abode for more than 6 months by \$250 and subtract the result from the total of the income items to arrive at household income.
+71.52 (5), Stats., a deduction of \$500 is allowed for each of the claimant's dependents, as defined in s.
+152 of the Internal Revenue Code, who have the same principal abode as the claimant for more than 6 months during the calendar year to which a claim for homestead credit relates.
+A claimant may multiply the number of dependents with the same principal abode for more than 6 months by \$500 and subtract the result from the total of the income items to arrive at household income.

-Example: A claimant and the claimant's spouse claim 3 dependents on their 1997 federal income tax return, and all 3 dependents have the same principal abode as the claimant for the entire year.
-Household income items include Wisconsin adjusted gross income of \$10,500, depreciation of \$1,500 and unemployment insurance of \$500.
+Example: A claimant and the claimant's spouse claim 3 dependents on their 2014 federal income tax return, and all 3 dependents have the same principal abode as the claimant for the entire year.
+Household income items include Wisconsin adjusted gross income of \$10,500, depreciation of \$1,500 and unemployment insurance of \$500

-Total household income is \$11,750, consisting of the total of the income items listed, \$12,500, minus the dependent deduction of \$750, which is \$250 times 3 dependents homestead for reasons such as school attendance, illness, vacations, business commitments or military service.
+Total household income is \$11,000, consisting of the total of the income items listed, \$12,500, minus the dependent deduction of \$1,500, which is \$500 multiplied by 3 dependents.